Equivariant higher twisted K-theory of SU(n) for exponential functor twists: The equivariant higher twisted -theory of

 Let $I = \{0,1\}$ and define $\sigma_{I} \colon V_I \to \cG$ by $\sigma_{I}(g) = (g,\omega_1,\omega_0)$.
 Note that this is well-defined and we have the following isomorphism of bimodules:

 All elements of $X_I$ have eigenvalues $\pm i$.
 Therefore over $X_I$ this bimodule restricts to continuous sections of the bundle with fibre $E_g \otimes \MF$, where

 i.e.\ it corresponds to taking the tensor product with the vector bundle $E \to G/\bT$, which is isomorphic to $F(L)$, where $L \to G/\bT$ is the canonical line bundle associated to the principal $\bT$-bundle $G \to G/\bT$.
-The fibre of $F(L)$ over $[e] \in G/\bT$ is the representation $F(\C)$, where $\bT$ acts on $\C$ by left multiplication.
-By Lemma~\ref{lem:basis} the decomposition of $F(t) \in R(\bT)$ with respect to the basis $\beta$ is given by $g_1(F)$ and $g_2(F)$.
+The fibre of $F(L)$ over $[e] \in G/\bT$ is the representation $F(\C)$, where $\bT$ acts on $\C$ by its defining representation.
+The proof of Lemma~\ref{lem:basis} gives a decomposition of $F(t) \in R(\bT)$ with respect to the basis $\beta$ in terms of $g_1(F)$ and $g_2(F)$.
 Together with the sign convention in the exact sequence this explains the second column. \end{proof}

-\begin{theorem} Let $F$ be an exponential functor with $F(\C) \ncong F(\C^*)$ as $\bT$-representations and let $g_2(F) \in R_F(SU(2))$ be the polynomial from \eqref{eqn:coeff_F}.
-The equivariant higher twisted $K$-theory of $G = SU(2)$ with twist described by the Fell bundle $\cE$ constructed from $F$ is given by
+\begin{theorem} Let $F$ be an exponential functor with $F(\C) \ncong F(\C^*)$ as $\bT$-representations.
+The equivariant higher twisted $K$-theory of $G = SU(2)$ with twist described by the Fell bundle~$\cE$ constructed from $F$ is given by